speeches/git-init/slides/basics.md

 The repository with all changes is always with you!

 Even offline!

+> Magic happens becouse of hidden folder .git in your root project directory

 If you are using a remote repository you can define where and when do sync